With over 20 years in private practice Michael has developed an extensive experience in litigation with a particular emphasis on criminal defence.

 Over this period, he has built a reputation dealing with complex and high profile cases involving the successful defence of a wide spectrum of clients including professionals and those in the media spotlight.

-Having served on the Glasgow Bar Association executive committee for almost a decade Michael has recently been elected as the Vice President.
+Having served on the Glasgow Bar Association executive committee for almost a decade Michael has recently been elected as President.
 The Association represents and protects the rights and interests of its 400 members in the practice of law across the west of Scotland.
+Michael has also been elected to the committee of the Scottish Solicitors Bar Association which advocates for lawyers Scotland wide.

 In recognition of the high standards of professionalism for which Michael is widely known he is appointed by the Scottish Legal Aid Board to undertake the trusted role of reviewing the performance of criminal defence solicitors across the country.